-- Design control and stability systems that properly react to driver steering and braking, and respond to improper movement of the vehicle to anticipate and alleviate rollover.
+- Design control and stability systems that appropriately react to driver steering and braking and respond to the vehicle's improper movement to anticipate and alleviate rollover.

 - Appropriately warn consumers of hazards and risks associated with rollover propensity, including particular models and vehicles, tire inflation, vehicle loading, etc.

 Crash Testing for Frontal Collisions?

 For frontal testing collisions, crash-test dummies are placed in the driver and front passenger seats and secured with the vehicle’s seat belts.
-Vehicles are crashed into a fixed barrier at 35 miles per hour (mph), which is equivalent to a head-on collision between two identical vehicles, each moving at 35 mph.
+Vehicles are crashed into a fixed barrier at 35 miles per hour (mph), equivalent to a head-on collision between two identical vehicles, each moving at 35 mph.
 Since the test reflects a crash between two identical vehicles, you can only compare vehicles from the same weight class when looking at frontal crash protection ratings.

-Instruments measure the force of impact to each dummy’s head, chest, and legs.
+Instruments measure the force of impact on each dummy’s head, chest, and legs.
 The resulting information indicates a belted person’s chances of incurring a serious injury in the event of a crash.
-In the explanation of ratings below*, a severe injury is one requiring immediate hospitalization and may be life-threatening.
+In the explanation of ratings below*, a severe injury requires immediate hospitalization and may be life-threatening.